The Vice President for Student Affairs and the Student Leadership and Community office

 2. Reasonable Access: It is important to provide reasonable access to and exit from any office, classroom, laboratory, or building.
 Likewise vehicular and pedestrian traffic should not be obstructed.

-3. Peaceful Assembly: Picketing or demonstrating in an orderly manner or distributing literature outside University buildings is acceptable with the appropriate approval from the Office of Student Leadership and Development.
+3. Peaceful Assembly: Picketing or demonstrating in an orderly manner or distributing literature outside University buildings is acceptable with the appropriate approval from the Student Leadership and Development office.
 Demonstrations inside campus buildings are prohibited.
 All applicable University policies on written materials apply as well.

 4. Symbolic Protest: Displaying a sign, gesturing, wearing symbolic clothing, or otherwise protesting silently is permissible unless it is a disruptive activity or impedes access.
 Such actions should not interfere with others view or prevent them from being able to pay attention to other events, which may be occurring.
 In all instances signs may not be carried with the aid of wooden, plastic, or metal sticks, pipes or polls.